 Train to become an engineer.
 FEC is a 16-week practical course facilitated by NextGen Engineering at the Refugee Resource Center.
 This course is geared to help working engineers who have been out of the classroom or those interested in engineering as a career.
 The FE exam is the first step towards the Professional Engineer License.
-Orientation is on 7 September 2017, 6:00 p.m. and the first class begins at 6:30 pm 7 September 2017.
-Classes are Thur. night 6:30-8pm.
+Orientation is on 11 January 2018, 6:00 PM, and the first class begins the at 6:30 PM.
+Classes are Thursday nights 6:30-8:00 PM.
 Contact us for more information and to register at email@example.com

 NextGen Engineering, Inc. (NextGen) was founded in 2012 with the primary goal of providing exceptional expertise to clients and partnering firms.
 NextGen specializes in the areas of civil engineering, watershed and water resource planning, floodplain management, and is committed to training the “next generation” of water resource practitioners.
 NextGen is comfortable undertaking complex and highly technical projects, and through our network of core contractors and specialists, can assemble the right team to meet the specific requirements of the project or client.
 NextGen is a Certified Small Business, with its main office in Tucson, Arizona, and a project office in Ventura, California.

 We offer specialized services in the following areas:

 NextGen’s purpose is to lead in planning and implementing water resource and civil engineering projects that will be socially, economically and environmentally sustainable; and to help train the next generation of water resource professionals.

 Engineering and design services for flood protection facilities include river embankments, open channels, underground conduits, levees, and debris and detention basins; creek restoration, and the use of bio-engineering methods to retain and enhance environmental values of project sites.
 Designs typically include the use of spurs, dikes, large wood debris (LWD), vegetation and natural materials, depending on the project.